 The main legislative acts in the Islamic Republic of Mauritania relevant to petroleum exploration and production are Law No. 2010-033 dated July 20, 2010 and its amendment (the "Hydrocarbon Laws").
 The regulatory authority in Mauritania is the Ministry of Petroleum, Energy and Mines and the national oil company acting on its behalf is SMHPM.
 SMHPM was instituted by Decree No. 2005-106 of November 7, 2005 and modified by Decree No. 2009-168 of May 3, 2009 and Decree No. 2014-01.
 Pursuant to the Hydrocarbon Laws, Mauritania or SMHPM may undertake petroleum operations and may authorize other legal entities to undertake petroleum operations under exploration-production contracts.
 The Ministry shall sign petroleum contracts on behalf of Mauritania.
 Assignments of interests in petroleum contracts also require the consent of The Ministry.
-The exploration period shall not be more than ten years, subject to certain permitted extensions and the exploration period.
-Petroleum contracts shall grant Mauritania has a carried interest of up to 10% during the exploration period.
+The exploration period shall not be more than ten years, subject to certain permitted extensions and the exploitation period shall not be more than 25 years.
+Petroleum contracts may provide that Mauritania has a carried interest of up to 10% during the exploration period.
 Petroleum contracts shall grant Mauritania the option to participate for a percentage not less than 10% in the rights of the contractor during the exploitation period.